 GCFV works to create and maintain family violence task forces within each of the 49 judicial circuits of Georgia.
 Statistics show that implementing a Coordinated Community Response through a Task Force can help to lower a community’s family violence homicide rate.

-Domestic Violence Fatality Review
+Family Violence Fatality Review Project

 Support for Survivors of Murder-Suicide